jvansan/npatlas_curator/README.md

 ```
 docker build -t curator:latest -t curator:<VERSION> .
 docker run --name curator -p 5000:5000 --link mysql:dbserver \
--e DBSERVER=dbserver -d curator:latest
+-e DBSERVER=dbserver -d curator:latest -v .:/curator
 ```

 4) *Nginx Container*

 I have created a simple custom Dockerfile to simplify deployment.
 You can set the `SERVER_NAME` environment variable during build time, or else it will default to `localhost`.
+In development you may wish to use a self signed certificate in place of a letsencrypt one.

 ```
 docker build -t my-nginx:latest -t my-nginx:<VERSION> \